Trepan-Debuggers/zshdb/docs/manpage.rst

 :-x | --eval-command *debugger-cmdfile*:

-Run the debugger commands I<debugger-cmdfile> before accepting user input.
-These commands are read however after any C<.zshdbinit>
+Run the debugger commands *debugger-cmdfile* before accepting user input.
+These commands are read however after any `.zshdbinit` commands.
-commands.
 Again this is useful running regression-testing debug scripts.